anuragambuja/data-engineering-dbt/README.md

 ![image](https://user-images.githubusercontent.com/19702456/219865450-6061d1c7-cff2-4075-b201-dc411f5bee03.png)

-:point_right: Sources and Seeds Overview
+> ## Sources and Seeds Overview

+- The FROM clause within a SELECT statement defines the sources of the data to be used.
 - Seeds are local files that you upload to the data warehouse from dbt
 - Sources is an abstraction layer on the top of your input tables
 - Source freshness can be checked automatically